tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 Static answers my call.
 My heart sinks, but I try again, adjusting the frequency in hopes of finding a clear channel.
 “Anyone, please!
 We're being attacked by...”
 I hesitate, knowing how it would sound, “...by something not human!”

 Grasping for any sense of direction in the pitch black, my fingers finally find Izzy's.
 I grip her hand tightly, the [coldness](https://www.reddit.com/r/nosleep/comments/14c93t1/im_an_arctic_researcher_we_accidentally_released/) of her skin evidence of the horror we're both experiencing.
 "Izzy," I rasp, my voice barely audible over the echoing screams and the growing pandemonium, "we need to get the lights back on."

-My heart pounds loudly in my ears as we make our way through the disorienting, enveloping darkness.
-Every step is a gamble; the floor is littered with the debris of panic — overturned chairs, dropped personal items, and worse, bodies.
-The feeling of vulnerability is suffocating.
-The skinwalkers can be anywhere, waiting for their next prey, and in this black void, we won't see them until it's too late.
+I find myself ducking instinctively at every shot, my heart racing with the realization that a stray bullet from a well-meaning defender could be just as deadly as an attack from the skinwalkers.

 We move as silently as we can, our hands brushing against walls to guide our path.
 The faint, haunting murmurs of the creatures are our only indication of their proximity.
 Their sounds are maddeningly elusive, echoing from all directions.
 We can't tell if they're close or far, but the sense of being hunted, of being watched, is palpable.